bitttttten/oatmilk/README.md

 ## Decoupled

 oatmilk is state first, and everything else is derived from this.
-The current route is held in state and effects, like updating the URL, are managed after the fact.
+The current route is held in state and effects like updating the URL, are managed after the fact.

 Decoupling your state and data fetching from your view helps you keep a declarative approach to your codebase.
 It also makes reasoning and testing simplier, and greatly reduces the complexity of server rendering and pre-fetching data.